Duzzuti/passwd-manager/README.md

 $ docker run --name passwd-manager -v <passwd-manager root folder>:/home/`whoami`/passwd-manager -it passwd-manager
 ```

+## How to run and debug the code
+We need to install `CMake`: `twxs.cmake` and `CMake Tools`: `ms-vscode.cmake-tools` in VSCode.
+Then follow this tutorial: https://code.visualstudio.com/docs/cpp/cmake-linux.
+This setup will allow us to run the code as well as debug it with the all the features that VSCode offers (breakpoints, step by step, highlight current instruction, etc.)

 4. Open the `Remote Explorer` tab in VSCode:
 <img src="docs/DevContainers.png"
         alt="Remote Explorer"